-Meeting on November 10th, 2017 Steve Freer of the TVRR (Tennessee Valley RR) came and talked to our group about the history, the museum, the train rides and destinations, plus more!
-We learned was that the TVRRM has a for-profit short-line subsidiary that switches cars for several local industries, such as the Volkswagen plant in Chattanooga.
+Our meeting on November 10th, 2017 featured Steve Freer of the TVRR (Tennessee Valley RR.)
+Introduced by John Falk, Steve talked to our group about the history, the TVRR museum, the train rides and destinations, plus more!
+The TVRR was founded in 196 by Paul Merriman and John Sewell to preserve rail history and equipment in thate Chattanooga (Southern RR) area.
+There are 50 employees at the TVRR, plus up to 100 volunteers.
+We also learned that the TVRR has a for-profit short-line subsidiary that switches cars for several local industries, such as the Volkswagen plant in Chattanooga.
 Steve showed a (YouTube) video on the history of the TVRR and then launched into an hour of talk and discussion.

 At our October 13th, 2017 meeting, member Pete Silcox gave a presentation on Atlanta's former Terminal and Union Stations.

 Friday September 8th, 2017.
 Dan Berman, Bob Lacheen and Jerry Mitch594 presented words and photos of their February 3rd, 2017 visit to the Sandersville Railroad, a short line in middle Georgia.
 This railroad has but 9 miles of track, and is basically a yard operation.
 It moves cars around for loading with kaolin, slurry, or wood chips.
 Mainline power then picks up the consists destined for distant consumers.

 Dan described going there, and meeting the president, Ben Tarbutton, Jr. He said they also visited a model railroad at the home of the town's fire chief.
 The railroad treated them to lunch.
 Bob then showed several photos of the visit, the train ride, town and processing plants.